linkuni/llm-lab/README.md

 - **Context-Aware Summarization:** Each chunk summary is enriched with global document context for coherence and completeness.
 - **Bedrock Llama 3 Optimized:** Uses the required prompt formatting for reliable responses from AWS Bedrock Llama 3 models.
 - **Automatic Retry:** Retries summarization if the model returns an empty response.
+- **Modular Architecture:** Uses a standard Flask application structure with proper separation of concerns for easy extension and maintenance.
+- **Question Generation:** Automatically generates exam-style questions with answers, key points, and tips for maximizing marks.

 ---